Technical Privacy Metrics: a Systematic Survey

 \subsubsection{$(\epsilon,m)$-Anonymity}

-$(\epsilon,m)$-anonymity also modifies $k$-anonymity to apply to numerical attributes.
+Another extension of $k$-anonymity to numerical attributes is $(\epsilon,m)$-anonymity.
 It addresses the proximity attack against $(k,e)$-anonymity by bounding the probability of inferring the value of a sensitive attribute to at most $1/m$.
-To achieve this bound, $(\epsilon,m)$-anonymity demands that in each equivalence class $E$ and for each sensitive value $x$ in $E$, at most $1/m$ of the rows can have a sensitive value $s$ that is similar to $x$~\citep{li_preservation_2008}.
+To achieve this bound, $(\epsilon,m)$-anonymity limits the number of members $e$ in each equivalance class $E$ with numerically $\epsilon$-similar sensitive values $s$ \cite{li_preservation_2008}.